-The 2021 British Graduate Shakespeare Conference will be in a hybrid format!
+Details on the 2022 British Graduate Shakespeare Conference will be announced soon!

-While the entirety of BritGrad 2021 will be available online to international attendees,
+While the entirety of BritGrad 2021 was available online to international attendees,

-we will also be online streaming two days of panels from our host institution,
+we were also able to stream two days of panels from our host institution,

 The Shakespeare Institute!

-A statement regarding the format of this year's conference can be found here.
+A statement regarding the format of our 2021 conference can be found here.